-My most recent camping trip took me into the remote Boundary Waters Canoe Area Wilderness (BCAW) about 300 miles north-northeast of Minneapolis.
+My most recent camping trip took me into the remote Boundary Waters Canoe Area Wilderness (BCAW) about 300 miles north of Minneapolis.
 It’s renowned as a beautiful, unspoiled destination in part because it’s so isolated.
-The 1.1-million-acre preserve has no permanent residents, industry, or economic activity of any kind.

 The industrial-strength light pollution of northern Minnesota’s Iron Range about 90 minutes to the southwest dies out well before the BWCA begins.
 Once the last glimmer of light leaves the western sky, the stars close in, their eerie light lending the glass-smooth lake surface an otherworldly sheen.
 If the night is cloudy, the water, woods, and air assume the same pitch-black hue as the lake.

 A lantern proved essential on my trip – in fact, my group had several.
-Here are the ones you should consider before your next stint in the wilderness.
+Here are the best camping lanterns and camping lights to consider before your next stint in the wilderness.

-Best Camping LED Lanterns on the Market Today
+Best Camping LED Lanterns and Rechargeable LED Lights on the Market Today

 These are our picks for the best LED camping lanterns available today.
-Some are compact and feather-light, perfect for wilderness canoeing and backpacking.
+Some are compact, feather-light, and have easy-to-use chargers, perfect for wilderness canoeing and backpacking.
 Others are bulkier and heavier but more powerful; they’re better suited to car camping and other applications where pack weight isn’t an issue.

 1. Black Diamond Apollo

-The BioLite BaseLantern XL claims to be “the world’s first flatpack lantern.”
-It’s about 5 inches long and wide and less than 2 inches deep, so it fits snugly in even the most economical packs.
+The BioLite BaseLantern is a pioneering “flatpack” lantern that folds down to about 5 inches long and wide and less than 2 inches deep, fitting snugly in even the most economical packs.
 At nearly 1.5 pounds, you’ll start to feel it in your backpack after a while, but the added weight won’t be overwhelming.

-The BioLite BaseLantern XL has a run life of about 79 hours at the lowest charge but less than eight hours at full capacity.
+The BioLite BaseLantern has a run life of about 54 hours at the lowest charge but only five hours at full capacity.
 So if you plan to be away from a power source for more than a single evening, be judicious.
-A Bluetooth-powered app allows for total control of the main lamp and the two auxiliary SiteLites, string lights for farther-flung corners of your campsite.
+A Bluetooth-powered app allows for total control of the main lamp and the two auxiliary SiteLights, string lights for farther-flung corners of your campsite.

 If this sounds like a lot of bells and whistles, it is.
-And you’ll pay for it; the BioLite BaseLantern XL is one of the priciest lanterns on this list.
+And you’ll pay for it.
+The BioLite BaseLantern is one of the priciest lanterns on this list.

 3. Black Diamond Voyager